Blue and White Asymmetrical Vintage Platter Wall | Design Yours Today

 1. Be sure you have enough Vintage blue and white platters and/or plates!

 How about this platter for just $18?
-See more in the post, A Thrift Here, a Vintage There, and a Valentine.
+See more in this A Thrift Here, a Vintage There, and a Valentine post.

-2. Measure the wall space vertically and horizontally where you want to hang your vintage blue and white platter wall.
+2. Measure the wall space vertically and horizontally where you want to hang your blue and white Vintage plate wall.

-Arrange your serving trays into the design you want staying within those same wall measurements.
+Arrange your serving trays into your desired design, staying within those same wall measurements.

-Once you have your layout, you are ready to begin hanging the vintage blue and white platters.
+Once you have your layout, you can begin hanging the vintage blue and white platters.

 You may also enjoy the post, Sherwin Williams Stardew: A Home Interior Makeover.

-Step 2 / Hanging the Vintage Blue and White Platter
+Step 2 / Hanging the Blue and White Plate Wall

 And I did!